samoyed-health-foundation/website/site/content/diseases/cataracts-posterior-lenticonus.md

 is made when cataract surgery is performed, so that the posterior capsule cannot become cloudy.

-**Preoperative Care: ** It is recommended that you train your dog to wear an E-collar and become used to confinement.
+**Preoperative Care:** It is recommended that you train your dog to wear an E-collar and become used to confinement.
 Anti-inflammatory and antibiotic drops are used daily for several weeks before surgery.
 A few days before surgery, the drops may be increased.

-**Postoperative Care**:  Exercise and barking must be restricted for at least 3-4 weeks after surgery (excessive activity and barking increase the risk for postoperative retinal detachment and suture breaks).
+**Postoperative Care:** Exercise and barking must be restricted for at least 3-4 weeks after surgery (excessive activity and barking increase the risk for postoperative retinal detachment and suture breaks).
 Oral medications (antibiotics and anti-inflammatory medications) are